BinoviTeam/checklist/codestyle.md

 </details>

 <details>
-  <summary>DON'T reset default styles in classes if you can make it by modifacating a tag</summary>
+  <summary>DON'T reset default styles in classes if you can make it by modifying a tag</summary>

-  > You can reset default styles like that:
+  > You can reset default styles like this:

   ```css
   body {